tarunluthra123/Amazon-Prime-Video-Clone/README.md

 ```

 2. Create a local .env file in the root directory of the project and store your API_KEY for [TMDB](https://developers.themoviedb.org/3) inside it.
+   Also create other required environment variables inside it.
+Refer to .env.sample for reference.

 ```sh
 # .env